Curriculum

 - Based on the evidence of cognitive science, our curriculum is designed to make learning more effective by using spaced repetition and interleaving of key knowledge and concepts, with frequent and regular retrieval of previously learned content.

-- Throughout both Key stages, all subject areas are underpinned by the key knowledge and skills to be acquired in each year group.
+- Throughout both Key Stages, all subject areas are underpinned by the key knowledge and skills to be acquired in each year group.
 Our aim is that children become increasingly accurate in the application of these skills and progress through three cognitive domains: basic, advancing and deep.

 - All topics are underpinned by high quality texts to ensure that children have a wide range of reading experiences and a sound knowledge of books and stories.
 For example, children in UKS2 studying the geography of America will look at Holes by Louis Sachar.
 They will write in role, look at key themes and draw conclusions about life for a child growing up in America in the 21st century.
 Texts are also used to explore vocabulary and help to develop children’s use of language both in everyday speech and in their writing.